 - - Stir in 1/2 cup condensed milk and 2 tablespoons cheese.

-- - Pour in 2 cups coconut milk and stir for 10 minutes over heat until thickened.
+- - Pour in 2 cups coconut milk cream and stir for 10 minutes over heat until thickened.

 Assembly: